neilhacker/Transative-preferences-test/README.md

 # transative_pref

-Programme take set of options and presents user with every pair of options.
+Takes a set of options and presents user with every pair of options.
 The user then says which option they prefer or if they are indifferent.

 The output is three graphs: